Improving convergence of volume penalised fluid-solid interactions: The volume-penalty method

-We first aim to quantify the accuracy of the volume penalty method separate to any numerical discretization error.
-The three metrics we define measure the flow accuracy in an average and worst-case sense, and the physically meaningful error in the drag calculation. \begin{definition}[Global error $\E_1$] The $L^1$ norm of the difference of the penalized solution $u$ from the reference solution $u_0$ in the fluid domain,
+There are many possible ways to quantify the model error of the volume-penalty method.
+We give two metrics that measure the accuracy in an average and worst-case sense, as well as the physically meaningful error in the drag calculation.